EmilioPeJu/dls_ade/docs/snm_system_testing.rst

 For the most part, these are a reduced subset of the :ref:`local-repository-tests`, but taking only one module of each type (tools, python, support, IOC, IOC-BL (gui)).

 Additionally, an 'AddAppToModule' test is also performed, but only with non-conflicting app-names.
+The additional tests are commented out.

 For 'AddAppToModule', it adds to a previously existing repository (see :ref:`necessary-server-repositories`).

+The big difference with these tests is that they must create new repositories on the server every run, but most users (including system testers!) cannot delete things on the server.
+To get around this, we set the environment variable GIT_ROOT_DIR to an incrementing value, so there are never any conflicts.
+The file `repo_test_num.txt` located in system_testing/start_new_module contains the previously run test number; if you run the tests while the server still has previously created test repositories, make sure you save this number for the next user!

 .. _necessary-server-repositories: